Rules engine parameters#

 Property Type Description

 value document Required.
 The static value to be set for the parameter.
-The type of the value MUST be either a string or boolean.
+The type of the value MUST be either a string, boolean or an array of string.

 Each parameter is identified using it’s name as specified in the rule set.
 The type of a staticContextParam MUST be compatible with the parameter type specified in the rule set.

-The following example specifies two parameters to statically set for an operation:
+The following example specifies three parameters to statically set for an operation:

 @staticContextParams(